denalistudio/website/readme.md

 ## **overlay**

->A flawed overlay system used for displaying more information about a project without another page
+>A flawed overlay system used for displaying more information about a project without another page.

 - [ ] css